KoreaFriedChips/smartpark-app/README.md

 your local environment, figure out your local area network (make sure your device is on the same one) IP address (using `ifconfig` on macOS and `ip addr` on Linux).

+## Native building & Running
+Run `eas login` to login to your expo.dev acount.

+For each environment variable created in Setup, run `eas secret:create --scope project --name VARNAME --value VARVALUE --type string`.

+Run `npm run build-android | npm run build-ios` to build.
+Install the resulting build on your device/emulator/simulator.

+Run `npm run dev` to start the dev-client server.

 ## Deployment
 Instructions coming soon.